Alternative Thinking around Cyber Security Research

-Since 2017, our white papers and research reports are produced in collaboration with The Security Transformation Research Foundation, a dedicated think-tank and research body aimed at approaching Security problems differently and producing innovative and challenging research ideas in the Security, Business Protection, Risk and Controls space.
+Since 2017, most of our white papers and research reports are produced in collaboration with The Security Transformation Research Foundation, a dedicated think-tank and research body aimed at approaching Security problems differently and producing innovative and challenging research ideas in the Security, Business Protection, Risk and Controls space.

 They can be found here on their website.

-Older material is available to download below.
+Other material is available to download below.